LabOnoM/LabOnoM.github.io/_posts/2025-06-01-journal-club-glycorna-imaging.en.md

 #### Natural Origin

 RCA is inspired by rolling circle replication (RCR), a natural mechanism used by various organisms to replicate circular DNA or RNA molecules.
 Examples include: Bacteriophages (e.g., φX174, M13), Plasmids, Viroids, and Some eukaryotic viruses.
-In RCA, a nick in the circular DNA initiates unidirectional replication, producing multiple copies of the genome in a continuous manner. ([Shuzhen Yue, et al., Trends Biotechnol, 2021](https://pubmed.ncbi.nlm.nih.gov/33715868/))
+In RCA, a nick in the circular DNA initiates unidirectional replication, producing multiple copies of the genome in a continuous manner ([Shuzhen Yue, et al., Trends Biotechnol, 2021](https://pubmed.ncbi.nlm.nih.gov/33715868/)).

 ## Experimental Validation